rafacouto/OshwdemMazes/README.md

 # OSHWDEM Mazes

 [OpenSource Hardware Demonstration][OSH01] by [Bricolabs Group][BRI01] is the most important barcamp of makers in Galicia.
-Since 2014, there are robot challenges and everybody is invited to participate.
+Since 2014, there are robot challenges and [everybody is invited to participate][CON01].

 ![Constructed maze](img/maze.png)